adea-gerguri/ComputerNetworking_Sockets/README.md

    java Client

-3. Enter the admin password (123) for full access, or proceed with limited privileges.
+3. Enter the admin password for full access, or proceed with limited privileges.

 ### Example Commands:
 - sendmsg: Send an encrypted message.
 - readfile: Read a file.
 - createfile: Create a new file (Admin-only).
+- deletefile: Delete a file
+- createfolder: Create a new folder

 ## Folder Structure